 Patagonia Men's Stretch Thermal Hoody

-We took the best qualities of boardshorts and wetsuits to build this versatile insulated hoody.
-Made from light but durable 100% recycled polyester stretch boardshort fabric with a warm, fast-drying thermal wetsuit lining, it's an innovative solve for post-surf warmth.
+We took the best qualities of boardshorts and wetsuits to build this warm and versatile insulated hoody.
+Made from 100% recycled polyester stretch boardshort fabric with a warm and fast-drying wetsuit thermal wetsuit lining, it's an innovative solve for post-surf warmth.
 Fair Trade Certified™ sewn.

 - Face fabric is 100% recycled polyester with 2-way mechanical stretch, 50+ UPF sun protection and a DWR (durable water repellent) finish; bonded interior thermal lining is light, stretchy and fast-drying solution-dyed 95% polyester (51% recycled)/5% spandex inverted microgrid